India’s HIV epidemic is at a turning point. India currently ranks third in the world, with an estimated of 21 lakh people living with HIV.

 We need to capitalise on successes already achieved in a number of states, mainly in the south, that have focused on the issue.
 Complacency must not derail the considerable efforts there.

-We need to renew and strengthen HIV/AIDS awareness efforts, especially among the young.
+We need to renew and strengthen HIV awareness efforts, especially among youth.
 Without proper sex education, our youth do not have essential information about sexual health and safety.

 Through End AIDS India, we call upon everyone to join the effort to end the epidemic.
 By supporting the work of so many, we can collectively achieve what once seemed to be an impossible goal.